 Stuck on your fave name?
 These may be your only options for landing it.
-It might not possible, but sometimes it’s worth a shot.
+It might not be possible, but sometimes it's worth a shot.

 Legal action: If you own the trademark to the name used in the domain, you may have an option to take legal action to claim the domain name.
 This generally applies only if someone is offering similar goods or services as you and if they began using the name after you.
-The first thing to do if you believe your trademark is being infringed upon is to contact your lawyer or legal team.
+The first thing to do if you believe that your trademark is being infringed upon is to contact your lawyer or legal team.

 The easiest and best option may be to come up with another name.
 Here are some good reasons why:

-Red flag: If the name you want is already taken, it means that there’s another entity using that name.
+Red flag: If the name you want is already taken, it means that there's another entity using that name.
 Trying for something similar may create an originality issue or customer confusion, as well as potential legal issues.
-Do some research to find out if the name you want is already a brand name or trademark.
+Do some research to find out if the name that you want is already a brand name or trademark.
 Your domain name should be unique to you, as well as free of any potential infringements.